usnationalarchives/strategic-plan/CONTRIBUTING.md

 ## Via email

 *  If you prefer not to set up a GitHub account, we also welcome your suggestions at [strategy@nara.gov](mailto:strategy@nara.gov).
-The US National Archives monitors this address and will add suggestions to this repo’s issues page.
+The US National Archives monitors this address.